ansilrahman777/PythonAssessmentSubmissionRepo/README.md

 - Django: Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - GitHub API: The app utilizes GitHub API to fetch repository data and information.
-- HTML & TAILWIND CSS: Frontend development is done using HTML,TAILWIND CSS for interactive features.
+- HTML & TAILWIND CSS: Frontend development is done using HTML,TAILWIND CSS for for building custom designs.